COVID-19 Information and Resources

 Our office is also here to assist.
 If you need help with an EDD claim, submit your information at the following webpage:

 If your small business or private non-profit organization has been affected by COVID-19, you may be eligible for a low-interest federal loan from the U.S. Small Business Administration (SBA).
 The Coronavirus Aid, Relief, and Economic Security (CARES) Act expanded resources and protections for small businesses during this crisis.

 The State Controller's website has put together a list of state resources, which you can access here.

 Please visit the SBA website to learn more about the options available to your small business.
 The U.S. Chamber of Commerce has also compiled a helpful guide and checklist on coronavirus emergency loans for small businesses.

-The SBA’s Economic Injury Disaster Loan program provides small businesses with working capital loans of up to $2 million.
-These loans can provide vital economic support to small businesses, a nonprofit organization of any size, or a U.S. agricultural business with 500 or fewer employees that has suffered substantial economic injury as a result of the COVID-19 pandemic.
+The SBA's Economic Injury Disaster Loan program provides small businesses with working capital loans of up to $2 million.
+These loans can provide vital economic support to small businesses, a nonprofit organization of any size, or a U.S. agricultural business with 500 or fewer employees that has suffered substantial economic injury because of the COVID-19 pandemic.
 The loan can be used for rent, utilities, and fixed debt payments.
 Starting the week of April 6, 2021, the SBA raised the loan limit for the COVID-19 EIDL program from six months of economic injury with a maximum loan amount of $150,000 to up to 24 months of economic injury with a maximum loan amount of $500,000.
 You must apply directly with the SBA here.